 Pathway students are not eligible to participate in NCAA athletic competition.

 Tuition and fees will be paid to each institution by the student and must be made by each institution’s deadline.
 Pathway students qualify for in-district tuition at ACC.There are no additional fees for the Pathway program.

 Financial aid is available to Pathway students and will be awarded by Texas State University.
 You will not need to apply for financial aid at ACC.
 To be eligible for financial assistance, you must first submit the Free Application for Federal Student Aid (FAFSA).
 Include Texas State’s school code, 003615, on your FAFSA.
 Texas State uses the FAFSA to determine your financial aid eligibility.
-Visit our financial aid answer bank for more information.
+Visit our financial aid FAQ for more information.
 Financial Aid will be used to pay both institutions.

 Like all new students, Pathway students must attend New Student Orientation (NSO).
 During NSO students are introduced to an assortment of campus resources, meet individually with an Academic Adviser and register for classes.
 Due to program enrollment restrictions, you may not be able to enroll in courses required for your major during the first year.

 Find out more information by visiting the NSO webpage or calling 512.245.2364.